Trayce Thompson Preview, Player Props: White Sox vs. Mariners

 Trayce Thompson At The Plate

-- Thompson is batting .161 with five home runs and 18 walks.
+- Thompson is hitting .160 with five home runs and 18 walks.

-- This season, Thompson has tallied at least one hit in 11 of 44 games (25.0%), and had multiple hits twice.
+- This year, Thompson has posted at least one hit in 11 of 45 games (24.4%), and had multiple hits twice.

-- In three games this season, he has hit a long ball (6.8%, and 4.5% of his trips to the plate).

-- Thompson has had an RBI in five games this season (11.4%), including three multi-RBI outings (6.8%).
-He has also driven in three or more of his team's runs in one contest.
+- Thompson has an RBI in five of 45 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.